 - Traditional Science Club (KS3)

 - ‘The Acre-Makers’ Club.

 - Drop-in sessions(KS5)

-The combination of enriching both the breadth and the depth of scientific knowledge for students has opened up a number of opportunities for them including work experience placements.
-Notable scientific centres who regularly offer placements to our students include Rutherford Appleton Laboratory, The Nuffield Foundation, and Oxford University.
+Students have access to a number of of opportunities to expand the breadth and depth of their scientific knowledge.
+These include opportunities for work experience placements.
+Notable scientific centres which regularly offer placements to our students include Rutherford Appleton Laboratory, The Nuffield Foundation, and Oxford University.
 Students regularly attend MEDlink and VETlink courses around the country to further their understanding of medicine as a career.

-Trips are a strong element of the Science Department and students gain knowledge and extend their interest from these.
-We regularly visit Rutherford Appleton Laboratory, Oxford University, The Natural History Museum, Cotswold Wildlife Park, Didcot Power Station, Oxford Christmas Lectures, Cotswold Farm Park, Begbroke Science Park, Cheltenham Science Festival, Oxford County Science Day…to name but a few.
+Trips are a strong element of the Science Department and students gain knowledge and extend their interest through these.
+We regularly visit Rutherford Appleton Laboratory, Oxford University, The Natural History Museum, the Cotswold Wildlife Park, Didcot Power Station, the Cotswold Farm Park and Begbroke Science Park.
+We also attend the Cheltenham Science Festival, the Oxford County Science Day and follow the Oxford Christmas Lectures…to name but a few.

 Throughout the year students take part in many inter-house competitions which help expand their knowledge, and test out science in ‘real-life’.
-They also broaden their knowledge and show enthusiasm for a large number of national competitions including the Royal Society of Chemistry’s Salters Challenge, Biology Olympiad, Oxford University competitions, (Link to the recent Oncology Videos)and their high level of success is noteworthy.
+They also broaden their knowledge and increase enthusiasm for the subject.
+National competitions that students regularly take part in include the Salters’ Institute Chemistry Challenge, the British Biology Olympiad and a range of Oxford University competitions.

 Key Stage 3